ice1x/web-crawler/README.md

 #Planned features:
-*Web GUI with authentification by DNS/HTML
+*Web GUI with authentification by DNS/HTML signature